Does Your Child Qualify for Special-Education Accommodations?

-While IDEA does offer help for eligible children with ADHD, not all children who have ADHD will are eligible.
+While IDEA does offer help for eligible children with ADHD, not all children who have ADHD are eligible.
 Even a medical diagnosis of ADHD does not necessarily guarantee eligibility of services.
 To qualify, the ADHD must adversely affect a child’s educational performance.

 ADHD has various levels of severity.
 For some students, it is completely debilitating, requiring extensive accommodations and other interventions.
 Other students are more successful at managing their ADHD and have little trouble in the regular classroom.
 Decisions about the need for special services and/or accommodations are supposed to be made on an individual basis, with considerations given to the specific needs of the individual student.
 That’s why the law is called the Individuals with Disabilities Education Act — emphasis is placed on the individual student.

 When would an ADHD student qualify for special services under IDEA?

 A 1991 memorandum from the U. S. Department of Education to chief state school officers describes when a student might qualify for special education services under IDEA.
 According to the memo, children with ADHD may be eligible for services under the following categories, depending on their unique characteristics and identified educational needs: